 Whenever you have surgery, anesthesia helps you get through the procedure without pain.
-While anesthesia acts mostly during the operation, some effects persist afterward.
-The type of effects depends largely on whether you are fully asleep, as in general anesthesia, or you receive regional or local anesthesia.
-Nausea, vomiting and sleepiness are quite common after general anesthesia.
-For all types of anesthesia, most effects resolve within 24 hours after surgery.
+While anesthesia acts mostly during the operation, some effects may persist afterward.
+The types of after-effects depend primarily on whether you are fully asleep -- as with general anesthesia -- or receive regional or local anesthesia.
+Nausea, vomiting and sleepiness are among the most common effects after general anesthesia.
+With all types of anesthesia, most effects resolve within the first 24 hours after surgery.

 Video of the Day

 Temporary Effects After General Anesthesia

 General anesthesia can produce a number of effects that occur primarily in the first few hours after awakening.
 They typically disappear within 24 hours, as anesthesia medications leave the body.
 If symptoms persist after this, they are usually caused by other factors, such as the use of painkillers or the after-effects of surgery itself.
 Common temporary effects include nausea, vomiting, sleepiness, dizziness, difficulty urinating and impaired thinking.
 Difficulty with urination may require insertion of a drainage tube into the bladder.
 Nausea and vomiting are generally treated with medications.

 Some effects may persist for a few days after general anesthesia.
 Mild sore throat and hoarseness are common examples of these short-term effects.
 Several factors may contribute to these two symptoms, such as pressure from a breathing tube that is often used during general anesthesia, breathing in dry air and anesthesia gases, and being required to avoid eating or drinking for a period of time before surgery.
 Succinylcholine, an anesthesia muscle relaxant medication, may produce short-term generalized muscle pains.